 *We recognise that men are also victims of sexual harassment.
 We have chosen to use gendered language due to the overwhelming statistical evidence that women are more likely to be the victims of sexual harassment and men the perpetrators.

-If you have an issue with sexual harassment in your workplace, and need assistance please contact us.
+If you have an issue with sexual harassment in your workplace, and need assistance please contact us or your union.

-If you are interested in further training and educational resources on sexual harassment please refer to our training page, and fill out an online enquiry form.
+If you are interested in further training and educational resources on preventing and addressing sexual harassment, please refer to our training page, and fill out an online enquiry form.